Contact and Company Properties

 Name

-The property name is the label for the field as it appears in a customer profile or in the sidebar of a conversation.
+The property name is the label for the field as it appears in a contact profile or in the sidebar of a conversation.
 The name can be up to 100 characters, including spaces and special characters.

 Property ID